buyutu/al-folio/_pages/about.md

 I have a deep passion in applying data-driven approaches to tackle problems in pedestrian & bicycle safety from perspectives of sustainability, equity, and humanity.

 ### Personal Life
 In my free time, I love [taking photos](https://ge-photograph.github.io/), traveling, food, and playing basketball.
 Recently, I am into time-lapse photography and flying my Drone.
-I plan to get a [Osmo Action 4](https://dji.com/osmo-action-4) to cpature videos in motion (hiking, biking, citywalk)
+I have a [Osmo Action 4](https://dji.com/osmo-action-4) to cpature videos in motion (hiking, biking, citywalk)